From Insight to Embodiment: The Path of Integration

 What comes after the ceremony is what we call integration.
 Without integration, even deep insights can remain just memories.
 The real work begins after the ceremony.
 So how do we integrate the experiences and insights we receive through plant medicine?

-Integration is a process. which can take days, months, or even years.
-It’s not about fixing yourself, but about moving towards balance and wholeness — discovering, accepting and including all parts of yourself.
-It’s about embodying the insights you’ve received, and allowing them to slowly reshape your patterns, your behavior, your choices.
+Integration is a process.
+It can take days, months, or even years.
+It's not about fixing yourself, but about moving towards balance and wholeness: discovering, accepting and including all parts of yourself.
+It's about embodying the insights you've received, and allowing them to slowly reshape your patterns, your behavior, your choices.

 What does integration involve?